 Support for Smokers Wanting to Quit

-Counselors can be excellent resources, providing strategies to quit as well as motivation.
+Counselors can offer ways to quit as well as motivation.
 Counselors can work with you one-on-one or in group settings with other smokers.
-If you are taking medications to help you quit, pairing your medications with counseling can increase your chances of quitting.
-If money is an issue, contact your insurance company.
-Counseling sessions may be covered under your plan.
+You may be taking medicine to help you quit.
+If so, pairing medicine with counseling can increase your chance of quitting.
+If money is a problem, contact your insurance company.
+Counseling may be covered under your plan.

-Tobacco-proofing your home and car —This involves removing anything from your home and car that may trigger or remind you of smoking, like cigarettes, matches, lighters, and ashtrays.
+Tobacco-proofing your home and car —This involves removing anything that reminds you of smoking.
+You will get rid of cigarettes, matches, lighters, and ashtrays.

-Getting educated —You will learn basic information about the dangers of smoking and ways to quit.
+Getting educated —You will learn about the dangers of smoking and ways to quit.

-Building your social support network —Aside from your counselor, you will be encouraged to get support and share your concerns with others in your life.
-Talking with friends, family, and smokers who have successfully quit will keep you motivated, especially during difficult times when the urge to smoke seems overwhelming.
+Building your social support network —You will be encouraged to get support from others.
+It will help to talk with friends, family, and smokers who have quit.
+They can keep you focused, especially when things are tough.

 Telephone and Text Counseling

-Some counseling services are available over the telephone.
-If you are unable to see a counselor in person, talking to someone over the telephone may be just as helpful.
-You can find a list of quit lines for the US and Canada by state and province online.
-You may also want to check with your local health department or clinic, since they may offer free counseling and support through their quit lines.
-You can also call 1-800-QUIT-NOW to be connected with your state’s tobacco quit line.
+Some counseling services are available by phone.
+Online there is a list of quit lines for the US and Canada by state and province.
+You can also check with your local health department or clinic.
+They may offer free counseling and support through their quit lines.
+You can also call 1-800-QUIT-NOW to connect with your state’s tobacco quit line.

-Services, such as LiveHelp from the National Cancer Institute, provide information and advice about quitting through real-time web-based chat messaging with a smoking cessation counselor.
+LiveHelp is a service from the National Cancer Institute.
+They provide information and advice about quitting.
+This is done through web-based chat messaging with a quit smoking counselor.

-Text messaging, which is geared toward teens and young adults, is another way to stay motivated.
-You can sign up for text messages that will provide encouragement and advice around the clock.
-Register for text messaging service at the Smoke Free website.
+Text messaging is another way to stay motivated.
+Text messages can provide encouragement and advice around the clock.
+Register for text messaging at thesmokefree.gov website.